 - release the weakest office managers and under-performing agents;

-- attempt to locate agents who actually generate business;
+- attempt to locate licensed agents who actually generate business;

-- upgrade office locations and cut rent expense by taking advantage of office and retail vacancies offering ever lower rent;
+- upgrade office locations and cut rent expenses by taking advantage of office and retail vacancies offering ever lower rent;

 - develop new profit centers with service divisions for escrow, finance, homeowner/tenant insurance, appraisal/broker price opinions (BPOs), property management, investor syndication and other brokerage services; and